slcapel/snp-individual-private-allele-distributions/README.md

-# Individual Private Allele Genotypes for Population of Interest
+# Individual Private Allele Genotypes for a Population of Interest

 This script was designed to identify the distribution of private alleles among individuals of a population of interest following identification of private alleles among populatios of origin (see https://github.com/slcapel/snp-population-level-private-allele-tracker).
 While it is informative to identify the population-level distribution of private alleles present via maintenance and introgression, it can be equally important to understand how those private alleles are distributed among individuals of said population.